infor-design/enterprise/docs/CONTRIBUTING.md

 Feature requests are welcome.
 Before you submit one be sure to have:

-1. Does your idea fits with the scope of the project?
+1. Does your idea fits with the our general scope of the project?
 Might better fit being an app/plugin/extension?
-1. Would anyone else but your team would want this feature?
+1. Would anyone else but you want this feature?
 1. Remember, it's up to *you* to make a strong case to convince the merits of this feature.
-"We did it before" isnt strong enough.
+"We did it like this for the last ten years" isn't strong enough.

 ## Submitting Pull Requests

 Pull requests are awesome.
-If you're looking to raise a PR for something which doesn't have an open issue, please think carefully about [raising an issue](#raising-issues) which your PR can close, especially if you're fixing a bug.
+If you're looking to raise a PR for something which doesn't have an open issue, please first [raise an issue](#raising-issues) which your PR can close, especially if you're fixing a bug.

 If you'd like to submit a pull request you'll need to do the following:

 1. **[Forking the repo](https://help.github.com/articles/fork-a-repo/)**.
 Navigate to [Github Repository](https://github.com/infor-design/enterprise) and click the "Fork" button in the top right corner of your browser.
 1. **[Clone the Repository](https://help.github.com/articles/cloning-a-repository/)** to your machine.
 1. **Make your changes** to your local fork for the proper branch.
     - Almost all development will be done on branches from `master`.